This Super Simple Copycat Chili's Salsa whips up in five minutes. Tomatoes, onions, a special blend of seasonings and a touch of jalapeño.

 Instructions

-- Place jalapeno and onion into food processor.
+- Place 1/2 jalapeño, cut into chunks and 1/2 yellow onion, cut into chunks into food processor.
 Process it for a few seconds.

-- Add in the rest of the ingredients and process all ingredients for just a few more seconds, keeping it slightly chunky (not a puree).
+- Add 15 ounce can tomatoes and green chiles, 15 ounce can whole peeled tomatoes, do not drain, 1 teaspoon garlic salt, 1 teaspoon kosher salt, 1/2 teaspoon ground cumin and 1/4 teaspoon sugar and process all ingredients for just a few more seconds, keeping it slightly chunky (not a puree).

-- Put into a bowl with a lid (I like to use a large mason jar) and chill in the fridge for several hours (overnight is even better).
+- Put into a bowl with a lid (I like to use a large mason jar) and chill in the fridge for AT LEAST SEVERAL HOURS (overnight is even better).

 - Then serve with tortilla chips.